Explore Ireland

 Food Type: International

-Renowned for its traditional music ballad sessions, this 16th century tavern, complete with blazing fires, original stone walls and gas lights, features a wonderful restaurant upstairs.
-The menu changes on a seasonal basis but features such culinary delights as crepes fruits de mer (seafood crepes), roast duckling with ginger and pineapple, or spinach and ricotta tortellini.
-After the meal, guests can enjoy the live entertainment downstairs in the form of some tradition Irish music.
-Open for dinner Monday to Saturday from 7pm to 11pm.
+This 16th century tavern is renowned for its traditional music ballad sessions.
+The building, complete with blazing fires, original stone walls and gas lights, features a wonderful restaurant upstairs.
+The menu changes on a seasonal basis but features such culinary delights as (seafood crepes), roast duckling with ginger and pineapple, or spinach and ricotta tortellini.
+After the meal, guests can enjoy the live entertainment downstairs in the form of some traditional Irish music.
 Bookings are recommended and credit cards accepted.

 Address: 2 - 3 Chatham Row Dublin